rezacsedu/DeepCOVIDExplainer/README.md

-## COVIDExplainer: Explainable COVID-19 Diagnosis from Chest X-rays
+## DeepCOVIDExplainer: Explainable COVID-19 Diagnosis from Chest X-rays
-Supplementary materials for "COVIDExplainer: Explainable COVID-19 Diagnosis from Chest Radiography Images" submitted to ECML-PKDD'2020.
+Supplementary materials for "DeepCOVIDExplainer: Explainable COVID-19 Diagnosis from Chest Radiography Images" submitted to ECML-PKDD'2020.
 We provide details of dataset, preprocessing, network architectures, and some additional results.
 Nevertheless, we'll provide trained models, preprocessed data, interactive Python notebooks, and a web application showing live demo.
 As planned, we keep this repo updated.

 ### Methods
-The pipeline of "COVIDExplainer" consist of preprocessing, classification, snapshot neural ensemble, and decision visualizations.
+The pipeline of "DeepCOVIDExplainer" consist of preprocessing, classification, snapshot neural ensemble, and decision visualizations.
 After necessary preprocessing of CXR images, DenseNet, ResNets, and VGGNets are trained in a transfer learning setting, creating their model snapshots, followed by neural snapshot ensemble based on averaging Softmax class posterior and the prediction maximization of best performing models.
 Finally, class-discriminating attention maps are generated using gradient-guided class activation maps (Grad-CAM++) and layer-wise relevance propagation (LRP) to provide explanations of the predictions and to identify the critical regions on patients chest.

 ### Datasets